How to Tie the Jigged Mayer Mini Leech Fly: A Step-by-Step Guide

 20190123_230135

-With the thread out of the way on the bobbin cradle, and the wire in the material clip on the back I use the rotary to cover the body of the fly.
+Place the thread out of the way on the bobbin cradle.
+The wire is in the material clip on the back.
+I use the rotary.
+It helps to cover the body of the fly.
+Wrap the Diamond Braid ahead covering the entire body of the fly.

 20190123_230430

+With the wire having secured the Squirrel strip the fly is ready for the next material.
 Using the wire to open wrap through the Pine Squirrel hair parting it as you go.
 Wrap back to the bead, securing the Pine Squirrel Zonker to the body.

 Pull two Black Ostrich Herl feathers from the quill.
 Strip off the barbels on the butt end and tie them in right in front of the Squirrel.
-Leaving room to palmer forward four or five times.
+Leaving room to palmer ahead four or five times.
 Capture the Ostrich Herl, whip finish and fish!

 20190123_230822